 A charity's Responsible People should be aware of the risks of their particular practices – including any outsourced to an external service provider – and should have processes in place to protect their charity from those risks.

-Privacy laws at both the state and federal levels are complex and can be difficult to follow and apply in practice.
+Privacy laws at both the state and federal levels can be complex to apply in practice.
 If you are unsure about how the law may apply to your charity specifically, please seek professional legal assistance.

 State and territory level